Ha-Duong-88/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
 Objective: Create a summary statistics table to determine if the manufacturing process is consistent across production lots for the weight capacities of multiple suspension coils tested.

-The following images display the mean, median, variance and standard deviation summary statistics on Suspension Coils.
+The following images display the mean, median, variance and standard deviation by total summary and manufacturing lot statistics on Suspension Coils.

 total_summary.png![total_summary](https://user-images.githubusercontent.com/80140082/123518973-587fb880-d65d-11eb-99d0-84a212f4e924.png)